StopTAG/.github/profile/README.md

 **Learn more**: Access the full list of affected locations and guidance on how to avoid them [here](https://github.com/nameless-and-blameless/TAG/wiki/Phantom-Pantry).

 ## Missing Persons Report – Kentucky/Tennessee

-**Urgent alert:** Individuals in Kentucky or Tennessee should immediately file a missing persons report if someone in their community has gone missing.
-Potential connections to recent threats.
+**Urgent alert:** Individuals in Kentucky or Tennessee should NOT file a missing persons report with law enforcement if someone in their community has gone missing after attending any event at one of the churches listed below.
+These reports are used to identify and eliminate those who may discuss victim disappearances or strange occurrences related to the churches.

+The names of the churches listed below are the true and correct names.
+Please note that the masqueraded churches may have slight deviations in their names.

 See detailed warning: [Missing Persons Report - Kentucky/Tennessee](https://example.com/MPFAP-20241113.md)

 ## Planned MOAB Detonation – Southwest Atlanta